 Our students do far more than attend lessons.
 Our enrichment programme includes a wide and varied range of on and off-site opportunities locally, nationally and internationally.
 All students are encouraged to take advantage of the opportunities Bradon Forest offers, whether with Sports, the Performing Arts and music, Duke of Edinburgh or STEM activities.
 We encourage all students to take part in trips and visits both in Britain and abroad, so engaging their interest in the outside world.
 We provide students with a range of opportunities, both inside and outside the classroom, to develop their awareness and respect of others cultures and religions, to understand and develop a moral code aligned to British values and to be able to engage appropriately with other students and staff

 Throughout their time with us students live the ‘Bradon Forest Values’ of CARE – Challenge, Aspiration, Respect and Resilience and Excellence – both in the classroom and around the school.
 By doing so, we believe, they become well-rounded young adults ready and prepared for their next steps.

 KEY STAGE 3

 On entry to Bradon Forest our broad and balanced curriculum enables students to explore a wide range of skills and activities developing expertise ready for further education and future employment.
-Following the National Curriculum in Years 7, 8 and 9 students study a range of courses including: English, Mathematics, Science, PE, Languages (French and German), History, Geography, Religious Studies, Global Citizenship, Music, Art, Drama, ICT/Computing and Technology.
+Following the National Curriculum in Years 7, 8 and 9 students study a range of courses including: English, Mathematics, Science, PE, Languages (French and German), History, Geography, Religious Studies, Personal Development, Music, Art, Drama, Computing and Design and Technology.
 A term by term curriculum overview is available on our Key Stage 3 page.